What is Neurodesk?

 Is there reduced performance when using containers?

-How can I see how much resources Neurodesk containers need?
+How can I see how many compute resources Neurodesk containers need?

 In Linux the containers run as normal processes and you can use htop and top to inspect the resource footprint.
-For Windows and Mac the information is not readily available and we wrote some information here: Troubleshooting
+For Windows and Mac the information is not readily available, however, we have written a guide here: Troubleshooting

 Freeview 7.2.0 crashes when I open files

-Freeview (and Freesurfer!) needs a valid license to work and we are not allowed to distribute a license with Neurodesk!
+Freeview (and Freesurfer!) need a valid license to work and we are not allowed to distribute a license with Neurodesk!

-So here is how you can run freeview 7.2.0 and open your files:
+You can follow these steps to run freeview 7.2.0 and open your files: